-The Monroe 2-Orleans Board of Cooperative Educational Services does not discriminate on the basis of age, sex, race, color, national origin, disability, creed, marital status, veteran status, sexual orientation, prior criminal offense, domestic violence victim status, or genetic status in its programs or activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following person has been designated to handle complaints/inquiries regarding the BOCES' non-discrimination policies: Director of Human Resources, 3599 Big Ridge Road, Spencerport, New York 14559, 585-352-2420, and is also the Title VII and Title IX Officer.

-For further information on notice of non-discrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.
-Please note that those wishing to file a complaint may also do so through the Department of Education's Office for Civil Rights at http://www2.ed.gov/about/offices/list/ocr/qa-complaints.html.
-See also New York State Executive Law 296-a.
+The Monroe 2-Orleans Board of Cooperative Educational Services does not discriminate on the basis of age, sex, race, religion, color, national origin, disability, creed, marital status, veteran status, military status, sexual orientation, prior criminal offense, domestic violence victim status, gender identity, gender expression, or genetic status in its services, employment, programs or activities and provides equal access to the Boy Scouts of America and other designated youth groups.
+The following person has been designated to handle complaints/inquiries regarding the BOCES' non-discrimination policies: Assistant Superintendent for Human Resources, 3599 Big Ridge Road, Spencerport, New York 14559, 585-352-2420, and is also the Title VII and Title IX Officer.
+For further information on notice of non-discrimination, visit this page for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+Please note that those wishing to file a complaint may also do so through the Department of Education's Office for Civil Rights here.
+See also New York State Executive Law 296.